n8n-io/n8n-docs/docs/hosting/scaling/concurrency-control.md

 Keep in mind:

 - Concurrency control applies only to **production executions**, those started from a webhook or trigger node.
-It doesn't apply to any other kinds, such as manual executions, subworkflow executions, error executions, started from CLI, etc.
+It doesn't apply to any other kinds, such as manual executions, sub-workflow executions, error executions, started from CLI, etc.

 - Queued executions can't be retried.
 Cancelling or deleting a queued execution also removes it from the queue.